-This website was inspired by similar projects such as “Classicizing Philadelphia” (Bryn Mawr) and “Classicizing Chicago” (Urbana-Champagne) and by an exhibition in the Lobby of the Blegen Library building at the University of Cincinnati in 2018, a joint effort by the Cincinnati Art Museum and the University of Cincinnati.
+This work in progress was inspired by similar, more ambitious, projects such as “Classicizing Philadelphia” (Bryn Mawr) and “Classicizing Chicago” (Northwestern) and by an exhibition in the Lobby of the Blegen Library building at the University of Cincinnati in 2018, a joint effort of the Cincinnati Art Museum and the University of Cincinnati.

 Lucius Quinctius Cincinnatus (c.
 520-430 BCE)

-Cincinnatus the Roman leader Cincinnati was named after became legendary for his virtues.
+Cincinnati was named after Cincinnatus, the Roman leader legendary for his civic virtue and humility.
 He was a politician who retired to become a farmer.
-During an armed conflict he was called to leave his plow aside and assume control of the Roman republic.
-Cincinnatus achieved victory but resigned out of respect for the Republic.
-The name also honors the Society of the Cincinnati, a society of military officers founded in the 18th c.
-Cincinnatus represented the moral virtues of farmers and war veterans, a large segment of the mid-western frontier city.
+However, during an armed conflict between the patricians and the plebeians he was called to leave his plow and assume control of the Roman republic in 460 BCE.
+Cincinnatus and his patrician army were victorious upon which Cincinnatus relinquished his power.
+The name also honors the Society of the Cincinnati, a society of military officers founded in the 18th century.
+Cincinnatus represented the moral virtues of farmers and war veterans, a large segment of the population of the mid-western frontier city.

 The Fleischmann Mausoleum

-Contains the remains of James Fleischmann, the founder of the Fleischmann Yeast Company, and his son Julius Fleischmann, former mayor of Cincinnati.
-Built as a Greek and Roman temple in the Doric style.
+The mausoleum contains the remains of Charles Fleischmann, the founder of the Fleischmann Yeast Company, and his son Julius Fleischmann, former mayor of Cincinnati as well as of other members of the family.
+It was built as a Greek temple in the Doric style.

 The Joseph Earnshaw Monument

-Joseph Earnshaw, the landscape designer at Spring Grove, received a neoclassical grave marker.
-The Joseph Earnshaw Grecian Corinthian-style monument was based on the Choragic Monument of Lysikrates which is located at the base of the Acropolis at Athens, Greece.
-The Lysikrates monument was the first building to have Corinthian columns on its exterior.
-The building was built by Lysikrates, a wealthy patron of musical performances at the Theater of Dionysus.
+The grave of Joseph Earnshaw, the landscape designer at Spring Grove, has a neoclassical marker.
+The Joseph Earnshaw Grecian Corinthian-style monument was based on the Choragic Monument of Lysicrates at the foot of the Acropolis in Athens, Greece.
+The Lysicrates monument was the first building to have Corinthian columns on its exterior.
+The building was built by Lysicrates, a wealthy patron of musical performances at the Theater of Dionysus.

-Born in England, Earnshaw immigrated with his family to Cincinnati, Ohio some time prior to 1845, where he practiced civil engineering, sharing an office with his brother Henry (also a civil engineer) in 1857, and serving as the city surveyor in 1858.
+Born in England, Earnshaw immigrated with his family to Cincinnati, Ohio, some time before 1845, where he practiced civil engineering, sharing an office with his brother Henry (also a civil engineer) in 1857, and serving as the city surveyor in 1858.
 Earnshaw had also begun to build his reputation as a cemetery planner at Cincinnati’s Spring Grove Cemetery, where he assisted landscape gardener Adolph Strauch.
-Throughout the nineteenth century, Earnshaw continued work at Spring Grove Cemetery, where, according to his wishes, he is buried.
+Throughout the nineteenth century, Earnshaw continued his work at the Spring Grove Cemetery, where, according to his wishes, he is buried.

 The Lawler Sphinx